mzivic7/endcord/configuration.md

     Allow sending desktop notifications when user is pinged/mentioned.
 - `notification_in_active = True`
     Allow sending desktop notifications for mentions even in active channel.
-- `linux_notification_sound = "message"`
-    Sound played when notification is displayed.
-Linux only.
-Set to None to disable.
-Sound names can be found in `/usr/share/sounds/freedesktop/stereo`, without extension.
-- `custom_notification_sound = None`
-    Path to audio file played when notification is sent.
-Set to `None` to disable.
-Supports many audio formats like mp3, m4a...
 - `ack_throttling = 5`
     Delay in seconds between each ack send.
 Minimum is 3s.
 The larger it is, the longer will `[New unreads]` stay in status line.
 - `member_list = True`